-All children who arrive at school after the gate has closed (8.55 a.m.) must report to the front office and sign in the late arrivals book.
-If the child arrives before 9.10 am the child will be marked as L.
+All children who arrive at school after the gate has closed (8.55 a.m.) must report to the front office to gain access to the school.

-After 9.10 am if the late arrival is not backed up with a satisfactory explanation, the child will be marked as an unauthorised late 'U'.
+After 9.05 am if the late arrival is not backed up with a satisfactory explanation, the child will be marked as an unauthorised late 'U'.
 If the explanation describes a situation beyond the parent's control the school might consider the application of a 'L' mark.